Print

 Instructions

-1. Take your piece of salmon and place in the middle of your parchment or foil, skin side down (ensuring your piece of foil/parchment is big enough to wrap up salmon).
+1. Prep: Preheat oven to 425 degrees F. Take a piece of salmon and place in the middle of a piece of parchment paper or foil, skin side down (ensuring it is big enough to wrap up salmon).

-9. Place on a cookie sheet and bake at 425 degrees F. (middle rack) for 15 minutes or until cooked thoroughly.
-The cooking time will vary depending upon how big/thick your piece of salmon is; you may need to cook upwards of 20 minutes, you just need to keep checking; when done the salmon will flake apart easily with a fork.
+4. Bake: Place wrapped salmon on a sheet pan and bake in the preheated oven for 15 minutes or until cooked through.
+Cooking time will vary, depending on the thickness of the salmon; you may need to cook upwards of 20 minutes, just keep checking; when done, the salmon will flake apart easily with a fork.

 Notes

-• Salmon Size: if you prefer you can also individually wrap smaller/single serving sized filets (about 3-4 oz per person).
+• Salmon Size: if preferred, you can also individually wrap smaller/single serving sized filets (about 3-4 oz per person).
 Cook time is about the same – totally up to you.

-• Fresh vs. Frozen Salmon: you can use frozen, but it won’t turn out quite as good and there will be a little bit of excess water mixed in with the melted ghee after cooking.
-I recommend using fresh salmon if at all possible for best results.
+• Fresh vs. Frozen Salmon: you can use frozen, but it won’t turn out quite as well and there will be a little bit of excess water mixed in with the melted ghee after cooking.
+For best results, use fresh salmon.

-• Storage: cooked salmon should be stored in an airtight container in the refrigerator; use within 3 days.
+• Storage: leftover salmon should be stored in an airtight container in the refrigerator; use within 3 days.